7va/android-AdMob-adapter/README.md

 Now you can setting up your android project.

-* Put HyperAdx-SDK and AdMob-adapter in 'libs' folder.
+* Put HyperADX-SDK and AdMob-adapter in 'libs' folder.
 * Add those lines in your `build.gradle` file:

 **NOTE** - Admob interstitial may not work in emulator.
 Use real devices even for tests!